critesjosh/aztec-sdk-starter/README.md

 When you asked for which version of `aztec/bridge-clients` to use, pick the highest version number.

-1. Create your `.env` file and add your Ethereum private key or mnemonic with Goerli ETH.
+1. Create your `.env` file and add your Ethereum private key or mnemonic

 2. Run script, `./src/latest/index.ts`: